andymadge/andymadge.github.io/_posts/2006-09-11-maintaining-privacy-at-an-internet-cafe.md

 >
 > If you are familiar with the version of Windows (and the normal running processes) the Cafe uses and can access the task manager to establish if they are any suspect running procceses.

-> Also, the visual keyboard on windows does nothing but slow you down, a software keylogger will pick this up (if it&#8217;s any good), but a hardware would likely not.
+> Also, the visual keyboard on windows does nothing but slow you down, a software keylogger will pick this up (if it's any good), but a hardware would likely not.